 Earlier this week, I shared a trio of quick and easy savoury puff pastry treats.
 Since I had one roll of puff pastry left, I decided to bake up something sweet.
 These quick and easy Baklava Pastries have all the wonderful flavours of classic Baklava, in an easy to make and eat pastry.

-Classic baklava is made with phyllo dough, and the process of making it is definitely a labour of love.
+Classic baklava is made with phyllo dough or course, and the process of making it is definitely a labour of love.
 These quick pastries start with easy, store-bought puff pastry instead, but keep the same great flavours of the classic.
 Brushing them with warm honey as soon as they come out of the oven creates wonderful flavour.

 Your pastry sticks may fall over a bit as they bake, but not to worry.
 It just adds to the character :)

 When working with puff pastry, it’s most important to keep it as cool as possible.
 That’s why we just work on it a bit, then chill in between steps.
-Don’t skimp on this part, for the best results.
+Don’t skip this part, for the best results.